Human Resources → Awards & Recognition → Washington Post Teacher of the Year Award

 The prestigious Washington Post Teacher of the Year Award is presented annually to one teacher from each Washington metropolitan area school district by The Washington Post Educational Foundation.

 Catherine Miller, English for Speakers of Other Languages Teacher at Wheaton Woods Elementary School, has been nominated as the Washington Post Teacher of the Year.

 One teacher from Montgomery County Public Schools (MCPS) is selected to receive this recognition from The Washington Post.
 Goals of the program are to recognize excellence in teaching, encourage creative and quality instruction, and contribute in a substantive way to improving education in the Washington metropolitan area.

-Who Can Be Nominated?Nominees must be full-time certified regular or special education teachers of prekindergarten through Grade 12.
-The award is intended for teachers who work directly with students in their classrooms on a daily basis or with their assigned caseloads.
+Who Can Be Nominated?Nominees must be full-time certified teachers of Pre-kindergarten/Head Start through Grade 12.
+The award is intended for teachers who work directly with students in their classrooms on a daily basis.
 Teachers must have a minimum of five years teaching experience, three of which must be in MCPS.

 Who Can Nominate a Teacher?Nominations may come from teachers, students, former students, parents, administrators, or the general public.
 Teachers may not nominate themselves; however, teachers being nominated will be required to assist in preparing the nomination packet.